Rick-77-2024/openmodelica-js-2024/index.md

 - No tangled callbacks
 - Easy form creation
 - Helpers to load more scripts
-- Helpers to load CSV, JSON, and XML data
+- Helpers to load csv, json, and xml data
 - Plotting built in

 Markdown is an easy way to make web pages, and with a bit of glue, JavaScript code blocks become "live".
 Data and form elements entered